eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 ## Additional Information About Data Structures

-sets and maps in the C++ STL are typically implemented as BSTs...
+sets and maps in the C++ STL are typically implemented as binary search trees (BSTs)...

 ## Design of Node class and Edge class